2024 United States Senate elections: California

 Five-term Democrat Dianne Feinstein was reelected in 2018 with 54.2% of the vote against another Democrat.
 On February 14, 2023, Feinstein announced that she would not seek reelection to a sixth term.
 However, she died on September 29, 2023, leaving the seat vacant.
 Democrat Laphonza Butler, president of EMILY's List, was appointed by California governor Gavin Newsom to succeed Feinstein on October 2, 2023.
 Butler did not run for election to a full term, or for the final two months of the current term.

 There were three major Democratic candidates for the seat — U.S. representatives Barbara Lee, Katie Porter, and Adam Schiff — along with former professional baseball player Steve Garvey running as a Republican.
 Schiff was viewed as representing the establishment wing of the Democratic Party, while Porter and Lee represent the progressive wing.

-Schiff and Garvey won the non-partisan primary election which took place on March 5, 2024, during Super Tuesday, setting up a general election campaign between the two.
+Schiff and Garvey won the nonpartisan primary election which took place on March 5, 2024, during Super Tuesday, setting up a general election campaign between the two.
+Schiff narrowly secured the first place in the regular primary with just 0.05% of the vote over Garvey, but fell short of it in the special one by 4%.
+However, the three leading Democrats overall performed better in the special primary, with 58.2% of the vote compared to 56.7%.
 Due to California's election rules, similar to the previous election for the other seat, there were two ballot items for the same seat: a general election, to elect a Class 1 senator to a full term beginning with the 119th United States Congress, to be sworn in on January 3, 2025; and a special election, to fill that seat for the final weeks of the 118th Congress.

+Schiff was considered a heavy favorite, and easily won both the regular and special general elections with more than 58% of the vote.
+Schiff became the first male U.S. senator from this seat since John Seymour left office in 1992 and California one of several states to have a younger senior senator (Alex Padilla) and an older junior senator (Schiff).
+With over 41% of the vote in the general election, Garvey had the best performance of any Republican candidate for this seat since 1994.
+Garvey managed to win Orange County, which voted for Kamala Harris in the concurrent presidential election.
+He also flipped three counties compared to the 2022 Senate election: Lake, Imperial, and San Joaquin counties.
+With over 6.3 million votes in the regular election, Garvey set the record for the most votes ever received by a Republican candidate in a single state for any election, as Donald Trump was the runner up with 200,000 fewer votes in the concurrent presidential election.